AceCentre/AACSpeakHelper/README.md

 ### MindExpress

 Don't bother - MEX already can do this.
+See [here for a demo](https://www.jabbla.co.uk/vocab/translation-tool/)